usc-psychsim/psychsim-eval-gui/documentation/static_html/_sources/code_documentation/future_directions.rst.txt

 Nice To Haves
 =============
-- Diff table cell highlighting
-    **Issue:**
-    The DIFF function currently highlights an entire row with either red or blue if something in that row is different.
-    It would be good to highlight the individual cell where the difference occurs instead of the whole row, and keep the row numbers on the left highlighted to indicate that something within that row has changed.

-    **How To Fix:**
-    I use difflib which does give information on where the diff occurs and have started to implement this in the 'get_diff_as_vector' function in ui/DiffResultsWindow.py.
-However, it is far from finished.

 - Diff variable selectinon
     **Issue:**
     Currently, the diff compares an entire results dataframe.
 It might be useful to just diff one variable of interest